Aware Senior Care Blog

 3. Establish a dedicated Registered Nurse (that’s me).
 I work closely with our care coordinator and I’m responsible for performing personal care assessments and care plans for the residents at the community.
 Understanding the medical well-being of our clients is very important to help our clients thrive in the community.
 Besides being the RN, I'm the right hand to the care coordinator for advice and support.
 I also work closely with on-site Home Health services and brief the resident managers if I have any concerns and/or recommendations.

-In closing, what we learned is home care in independent living communities is a VERY different care model than in-home care.
+In closing, what we learned is home care in independent living communities is a VERY different care model than residential home care.
 The caregivers assigned to cluster care have a special skill set for caring in a community which requires a good grasp of technology.
 They thrive in multi-tasking and most importantly, they have a great caring heart.
 To manage this care, we need tools to be able to schedule multiple clients with very short visits, which is not the case in a traditional home care environment.
 Lastly, we need to staff a team with a solid leader that is in essence part of the community.